fourTheorem/slic-starter/README.md

 For details on integration (API) tests, see the [README.md in integration-tests](./integration-tests/README.md) For details on end-to-end (E2E) tests, see the [README.md in e2e-tests](./e2e-tests/README.md)

 ### 3.9.
-Monitoring

-X-Ray is enabled for all services and centralized logging is supported.
-This is pretty basic in terms of monitoring support so much more is planned and [contributions](./CONTRIBUTING.md) are welcomed.
+Observability

+SLIC Starter provides a basis for observability including:

+- Alarms and Dashboards are provided using the [SLIC Watch serverless plugin](https://github.com/fourTheorem/slic-watch).
+- [X-Ray](https://docs.aws.amazon.com/xray/latest/devguide/xray-concepts.html) is enabled for all services.
+- CloudWatch Logs is used for all log output and can be queried with [CloudWatch Logs Insights](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/AnalyzingLogData.html)

 ### 3.10.
 Secret Management